Multiemployer Defined Benefit (DB) Pension Plans: A Primer

 DB pension plans are subject to funding rules in the Internal Revenue Code (26 U.S.C. §431) designed to ensure they have sufficient resources from which to pay promised benefits.
 Because single-employer and multiemployer DB pension plans have different structures, Congress has established separate funding rules for these plans.

-Although many multiemployer DB pension plans have sufficient resources from which to pay their promised benefits, 10% to 15% of participants are in plans that are projected to become insolvent in the next 20 years.
-When a multiemployer DB pension plan becomes insolvent (i.e., unable to pay participants the entirety of their promised benefits in a given year), the Pension Benefit Guaranty Corporation (PBGC)—a federally chartered corporation—is to insure the benefits of participants up to a statutory maximum.
-PBGC operates two separate insurance programs: one for single employer plans and one for multiemployer plans.
+When a multiemployer DB pension plan becomes insolvent (i.e., unable to pay participants the entirety of their promised benefits in a given year), the Pension Benefit Guaranty Corporation (PBGC)—a federally chartered corporation—insures the benefits of participants up to a statutory maximum.
+PBGC operates two separate insurance programs: one for single-employer plans and one for multiemployer plans.
 PBGC does not become the trustee of insolvent multiemployer DB pension plans; rather, it makes loans to them so that the plans may continue to pay participants' guaranteed benefits.

 Introduction

-Nearly all private-sector pension plans are governed by the Employee Retirement Income Security Act of 1974 (ERISA; P.L.
-93-406), which is enforced by the Department of the Treasury, DOL, and the Pension Benefit Guaranty Corporation (PBGC).4 Because of differences in the structure of the plans, single, multiple, and multiemployer DB pension plans have different rules under some sections of ERISA.
-Examples include the existence of separate funding rules for each type of plan and pension insurance program.
+Nearly all private sector pension plans are governed by the Employee Retirement Income Security Act of 1974 (ERISA; P.L.
+93-406), which is enforced by the Department of the Treasury, DOL, and the Pension Benefit Guaranty Corporation (PBGC).3 Because of differences in plan structures, single, multiple, and multiemployer DB pension plans have different rules under some sections of ERISA.
+For example, single-employer and multiemployer plans have separate funding rules, and the PBGC's pension insurance programs that cover them function differently.

 Congress may be interested in multiemployer DB plans for several reasons, including because